 Here’s how: How to make compost – feed your garden for free

 If you’re keen to get more wildlife in your garden replace ordinary fences with cultivated hedgerows.
+Create a living hedge that will not only be a visual treat it will provide wildlife with food and shelter.
 Native plants such as blackthorn, hawthorn, field maple or hazel will provide nesting sites and berries, nuts and hips will encourage hungry wildlife in wintertime.